-To make the upside down “Y shape” ( ᛣ ), also know as the runic letter “Calc”, measure across the outer circle and cut two pieces of wire that are at least 3″ longer than the diameter.
+To make the upside-down “Y shape” ( ᛣ ), also known as the runic letter “Calc”, measure across the outer circle and cut two pieces of wire that are at least 3″ longer than the diameter.
 Bend one of the wires to form a V. Place the V on the middle point of the other wire before twisting it around the V.

 Attach the “Y” shape to the outer ring by bending the wire bits over as shown below.